Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Beginning of World War I".</h2 head><h3 quote align='center'>"Using the assassination of the Austrian archduke Francis Ferdinand as a pretext to present Serbia with an unacceptable ultimatum, Austria-Hungary declared war on the Slavic country on this day in 1914, sparking World War I. How much do you know about World War I?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"National Aeronautics and Space Administration established".</h2 head><h3 quote align='center'>"Criticized for allowing the Soviet Union to launch the first man-made satellite to orbit Earth (Sputnik 1, on October 4, 1957), U.S. President Dwight D. Eisenhower signed legislation this day in 1958 that created NASA.
+Take our quiz about space exploration".</h3 quote></h3 OTD